Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 The `MedianLine` component looks a lot like what you're already used to.
 Some imports, a `constructor` that sets up D3 objects, an `updateD3` method that keeps them in sync, and a `render` method that outputs SVG.

-{crop-start: 5, crop-end: 32, format: javascript}
+{crop-start: 5, crop-end: 32, format: javascript, line-numbers: false}
 ![MedianLine component stub](code_samples/es6v2/components/MedianLine.js)

 Standard stuff, right?
 You've seen it all before.
 Bear with me, please.
 I know you're great, but I gotta explain this for everyone else :)

 We have the base wiring for a D3-enabled component, and we set up a linear scale that we'll use for vertical positioning.
 The scale has a `domain` from `0` to `max` value in dataset and a range from `0` to height less margins.

-{crop-start: 38, crop-end: 58, format: javascript}
+{crop-start: 38, crop-end: 58, format: javascript, line-numbers: false}
 ![MedianLine render](code_samples/es6v2/components/MedianLine.js)

 We use the median value from props, or calculate our own, if needed.
 Just like I promised.